 Photo by Tria Giovan

-While you might associate the Hamptons with summer visits between Memorial Day weekend and Labor Day, Michael Giannelli’s shop, East Hampton Gardens is a go-to for refined Hamptons style year round.
+While you might associate the Hamptons with summer visits between Memorial Day weekend and Labor Day, Michael Giannelli’s shop, East Hampton Gardens, is a go-to for refined Hamptons style year round.
 After all, with a location on Gingerbread Lane, one rightfully expects holiday magic, and Michael delivers.

 Having spent close to three decades designing products for brands such as Gap, Loft, and Victoria’s Secret, Michael decided to start over and turn his passion for flowers and gardens into a profession.
 “My retail experience taught me how to tell a cohesive story and bring a collection to life,” says the floral designer, who attended FlowerSchool New York.
 “I always look forward to the changing seasons, the fresh ideas and inspiration that comes with each one.
 I love surprising my clients with each story I tell.”

-When is a good time to begin decorating for the holidays?
+Flower: When is a good time to begin decorating for the holidays?

-Aside from traditional holiday colors do you like any other combinations?
+Aside from traditional holiday colors, do you like any other combinations?

 I love a faded blue mixed with a chartreuse green and gold— such a twist on a classic.
 I then mix in a traditional tartan that we sell in the shop that is red, green, and faded blue.
 This combo can carry you from Thanksgiving straight through New Year!

-Holiday wreath at East Hampton Gardens
+Photo courtesy of East Hampton Gardens

 This custom wreath incorporates a traditional tartan with red, blue, and green.